chzerv/ubuntu2004-systemd-ansible/README.md

 # Ubuntu 20.04 (Focal) Container Image for Ansible Testing

-This Dockerfile builds a Ubuntu 20.04 based container, capable to use `systemd`, mainly for Ansible role testing.
+This Dockerfile builds an Ubuntu 20.04 (Focal) based container, capable of using `systemd`, mainly for Ansible role testing.

-# Tags

-> Tags are used to distinguish between Ansible versions and builds (e.g., testing vs stable).

-- `latest`: Latest stable version of Ansible.

 # How to build locally